-The student affairs adminstration specialization is designed for counseling students or professionals who wish to receive specialized training related to higher education professional settings, including college counseling, higher education administration, and advising.
-The specialization represents a collaborative effort between the Department of Counseling and the Department of Educational Leadership.
+The student affairs administration specialization is designed for counseling students or professionals who wish to receive specialized training related to higher education professional settings, including college counseling, higher education administration, and advising.
+The specialization represents a collaborative effort between the Department of Counseling and the Department of Organizational Leadership.

 Lisa D Hawley , Coordinator